Key Takeaways

 BOPIS, curbside pickup, ship-from-store, endless aisle, and BORIS

 A modern Order Management System unlocks essential fulfillment options.
-Retailers must support BOPIS (Buy Online, Pick Up In-Store), curbside pickup, and ship-from-store capabilities.
-Furthermore, “endless aisle” technology allows in-store shoppers to purchase out-of-stock items for home delivery, while BORIS (Buy Online, Return In-Store) drives foot traffic and reduces reverse logistics costs.
-Implementing robust Shopify POS solutions can bridge this gap for growing merchants.
+Retailers must support BOPIS (Buy Online, Pick Up In Store), curbside pickup, and ship-from-store capabilities.
+Furthermore, “endless aisle” technology allows in-store shoppers to purchase out-of-stock items for home delivery, while BORIS (Buy Online, Return In Store) drives foot traffic and reduces reverse logistics costs.

 How to Connect Physical and Digital Retail Experiences